How To Write Relieving Letters: Best Formats, Uses, and Examples

 The first paragraph is for the resignation information.
 Confirm acceptance of the resignation of an employee from the designation.
 Mention the last day of work.
 State the date when the employee is released from all roles and responsibilities.

 The second paragraph is to assure the employee that all due will be settled.
 Mention the date or number of days when the due will be settled or the customer will be paid in full.
 Express appreciation for the employee’s contribution.
-Also, wish you good luck in any future endeavors.
+Also, wish you good luck in any future endeavours.

 Sincerely/Warm Regards